PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Recap.md

 	- They are suspicious of the merchandise that the ship was carrying
 - They learned about a scholar ([[Professor Baelen ir'Torn]]) and a religious group ([[Church of the Silver Flame]]) of guards traveling through the town about 1 or 2 days before the [[Boromar Gang Members]] arrived.
 - Killed the Ankheg and threw it's head in a field
-- Gave the latter to Prissy and got 2 potions of acid resistance
+- Gave the letter to Prissy and got 2 potions of acid resistance
 - Bjorn ate the blueberry pie
 - They found the [[Boromar Challenge Coin]] in the corpse of Orc 2